Park bookings and consents

 - activities involving animals other than domestic pets

-- distributing or affixing or posting notices, literature, placards or similar promotional materials.
+- distributing, affixing or posting notices, literature, placards or similar promotional materials.

 Some common park activities that require consent/approval include: